violettasevko/docker-repo/README.md

-There is my first dockerfile here
+My dockerfiles are storing here